Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- Porter's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.

-- Looking at 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.
+- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.

 Michael Porter Jr. vs. the Heat